philc/book-notes/playful parenting - lawrence cohen.md

     to come into it with a full cup.
   * Cure: have someone listen to you.
 A therapist, or just a friend (and take turns swapping listening duty).
   * Good listening:
-    * take turns, be confidential, don't judge anything they say.
+    * Take turns, be confidential, don't judge anything they say.
 Don't interrupt and say "me too" and launch into your own story.
     * Let the emotions flow.
 Don't try to make the other person shove them back inside.
 "Don't worry, there's nothing to be upset about!"